For the treatment of muscular trigger points and myofascial dysfunction

 How Does Dry Needling Work?

-The very small solid filament needle used in dry needling allows the trained therapist to target tissues that are not manually palpable, such as the subscapularis, iliacus and lateral pterygoid muscles.
+The very small solid filament needle used allows the trained therapist to target tissues that are not manually palpable, such as the subscapularis, iliacus, and lateral pterygoid muscles.

-Here are the basic steps of deep dry needling therapy:
+Here are the basic steps of this therapy:

 When using dry needling techniques for the treatment of trigger points, the therapist will palpate the target muscle for a taut band (or area of tense muscles) and identify the hyperirritable spot, thereby confirming the trigger point that needs to be treated.

 The needle is typically in a tube and it is fixed with the non-needling hand against the trigger point using a pincer grip or flat palpation depending on the location and orientation of the muscle.
-A palpation is when the therapist feels with her fingers or hands to pinpoint areas of tenderness.
-With the needling hand, the needle is gently loosened from the tube and the top of the needle is tapped gently by the therapist, allowing the needle to penetrate in to the superficial layer of the skin.
+Palpation is when the therapist feels with her fingers or hands to pinpoint areas of tenderness.
+With the needling hand, the needle is gently loosened from the tube and the top of the needle is tapped gently by the therapist, allowing the needle to penetrate into the superficial layer of the skin.